madelinecraft/Understanding-YouTube-User-Engagement/README.md

 Details of the Analysis:

 Python was used to access YouTube's API to scrape YouTube video comments and the number of "likes" a comment received.
 Python was also used to access IBM Watson's Natural Language Understanding tool, which analyzed each comment for sentiment.
-Both Python scripts are stored above.
+Both Python scripts ("" and "") are stored above.

-SAS was used to fit the statistical model of interest, and the SAS script is stored above.
+SAS was used to fit the statistical model of interest, and the SAS script "" is stored above.

 A Powerpoint file summarizes the project and is stored above.